ispeters/async_scope/asyncscope.md

 Tokens also have a method named `wrap` that takes and returns a sender.
 The `wrap()` method gives the token an opportunity to modify the input sender's behaviour in a scope-specific way.
-The proposed `counting_scope` uses this opportunity to associate the input sender with a stop token that the scope can use to request stop on all outstanding operations nested within the scope.
+The proposed `counting_scope` uses this opportunity to associate the input sender with a stop token that the scope can use to request stop on all outstanding operations associated within the scope.

 In order to provide the Strong Exception Guarantee, the algorithms proposed in this paper invoke `token.wrap(snd)` before invoking `token.try_associate()`.
 Other algorithms written in terms of `async_scope_token` should do the same.